Programmes for Tertiary Institutions

 Objective: A programme designed to equip school staff with knowledge and strategies to help students quit smoking

 Target Audience: School teachers / staff involved in smoking cessation for students

-5 segments and a written assessment where participants will be:
+5 segments and an assessment where participants will be:

 - Required to complete an online module on smoking cessation prior to the workshop